© Adobe Stock

 Birgitta Dunckel

-Watery eyes, sneezing fits, blocked nose.
-How can hay fever symptoms be alleviated, when does immunotherapy help, and what can be done about pollen in the home?
+How can hay fever symptoms be alleviated?
+When is immunotherapy helpful – and what to do about pollen in the home?
+The best tips at a glance.

 © PMC